xrscode/Git-Practice/README.md

 # Git-Practice

 A repository to demonstrate GitHub to Northcoders.
-Further practice wiht cloning repositories.
+Further practice with cloning repositories.